eoinlarkin/eoinlarkin/README.md

 ### Hi there 👋

+Welcome to my GitHub !
 I'm a statistician / actuary working in Insurance.
 I have a Msc. in Data Science and I'm currently completing a Diploma in Full Stack Software Development.

 My repositories are mainly focused on personal coding projects and data science.